albert-gee/old-macdonald/Writerside/topics/ESP-IDF-Setup.md

 ```

 ## Step 3: Set up the Tools

+For newer versions of Ubuntu, the `install.sh` script may not work as expected because `

 ESP-IDF provides a script `install.sh` that installs the required tools such as the compiler, debugger, Python packages,
 etc.: